 If you have headaches from dehydration, you can fix them in fifteen minutes!
 Here’s how:

 Drink lots of mineralized water as soon as you feel the migraine coming on.
 The general rule is to drink 1 liter of water or 34 ounces for every 50 pounds (22.67 kilograms) of body weight.
-This is filtered water to be sipped on through the day.
+This rule is for filtered water to be sipped on through the day.

 But the recommendation here is mineralized water.
 You can drink up to a liter at the sign of an attack, and see how that feels.

 You can add a squeeze of fresh lemon juice if you want to support your liver and help flush out toxins.
-I find if I do this it actually brings on a migraine, so I have experimented with grape fruit juice, and lime juice instead.
+I find if I do this it actually brings on a migraine, so I have experimented with grapefruit juice, and lime juice instead.
 They don't cause a reaction for me.

 Dandelion root tea is another good liver detoxifier and can replace other teas for a regular cuppa.
 But I also trigger with this - so experiment with these things to find what works for you.